The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 Challenge for extra: Timer is or put a timer race against the clock if you need some additional motivation.

 I just did the “turn it into a game” one a few weeks ago.
 I had the exact same idea for ⋅ Part 2.
-However, it has really been doing the job! — Reddit user BigApeOnCampus.
+But, it has really been doing the job! — Reddit user BigApeOnCampus.

 The “Fork Theory” Method

-Example 1: Have you ever heard of the Fork Theory?
+Category-defining resource 1: Have you ever heard of the Fork Theory?
 It is related to energy and choices.

 Fork by fork: You take on all the simple steps you can now to immediately eliminate your anxiety.